 7. INVESTOR, ANALYST AND MEDIA RELATIONS

 Spinnova meets with capital market and media representatives and responds to queries submitted by shareholders, investors, analysts and the media without undue delay.
-The company’s CEO, the Chair of the Board of Directors and CFO primarily carry out communications with investors and analysts, assisted by the Head of Communications.
-Head of Communications is primarily in charge of media relations.
+The company’s CEO, the Chair of the Board of Directors and CFO primarily carry out communications with investors and analysts, assisted by the Head of Investor Relations.
+Head of Investor Relations and Head of Commercial Communications are primarily in charge of media relations.

 The objective of the meetings is to provide information on the company and its operating environment.
 Discussions with the media and capital markets representatives are based on information previously published by the company or on information generally available to the public.
 New undisclosed or supplementary information that may have an effect on the value of Spinnova share and/or releted financial instruments and that may constitute inside information together with the previously published information will not be published during these events.